 Although these changes have been welcomed by user groups, this does not negate the need to evaluate whether young people's outcomes have improved.

-We will use direct interviews, observations and scrutiny of the electronic patient record, we will look to identify if any of the changes to CAMHS services lead to more efficient and effective services.
-We can make comparisons across services including traditional as well as ‘transformed’ services.
-We call this a 'longitudinal, observational comparative study'.
+In practice, this means we will use in-depth interviews, repeated observations and scrutiny of the electronic patient record (mixed methods), and look to identify if any of the changes to CAMHS services over time (longitudinal observational retrospective) lead to more efficient and effective services.

 We will also conduct an evaluation of clinical effectiveness and cost effectiveness by using the electronic health database, which in Oxford Health NHS Foundation Trust is one of the most comprehensive and complete in the country.